utkarsh-ls/You-ll-WIN/scenes/act1.md

 `bb({body:"point_heart", eyes:"look_sad_smile", mouth:"smile"});`

-b: As your loyal guard-wolf, I'll always keep an eye out for danger, and do my best to keep you safe.
+b: As your loyal guard-dog, I'll always keep an eye out for danger, and do my best to keep you safe.

 `bb({body:"normal", eyes:"look_sad", mouth:"smile"});`